-This page contains a list of Shout Outs within the Jets'n'Guns game developed by RakeinGrass.
+This page contains a list of Shout Outs within Jets'n'Guns, the Horizontal Scrolling Shooter developed by RakeinGrass.
 This list has been further divided into two sub-lists: one for the shout outs found in both the original Jets'n'Guns and the Gold Edition, and another containing the shout outs exclusive to the Gold Edition.Most of these references are taken from a thread on the RiG forums, and will contain spoilers.

 Original and Gold